 Students must confirm their grades via Loyola at the end of the semester.
-If a student believes there has been a mistake in the grades, he/she may submit a request for grade review to the Center for Academic Affairs within office hours.
+If a student believes there has been a mistake in the grades, they may submit a request for grade review to the Center for Academic Affairs within office hours.
 Note that the purpose of this procedure is to confirm the accuracy of the grade recorded, not to petition for changing a grade.
 Final authority regarding grades rests with the instructor.
 No requests for grade review can be accepted after the deadline for submitting such requests.

-Deadline for Grade Review: 2018 Spring courses: September 20 (Thu), 2018 For Seniors and graduating students: August 28 (Tue)-August 29 (Wed), 2018 2018 Autumn courses: March 29 (Fri), 2019 For Seniors and graduating students: February 22(Fri)-February 26(Tue), 2019
+Deadline for Grade Review:

+2019 Spring Semester, 1st Quarter, 2nd Quarter courses: September 20 (Fri), 2019 For Seniors and graduating students: August 27 (Tue)-August 28 (Wed), 2019 2019 Autumn Semester, 3rd Quarter, 4th Quarter courses: March 31 (Tue), 2020 For Seniors and graduating students: February 21(Fri)-February 25(Tue), 2020